ci-compass/cicf/week05-containers-and-debugging/slides/slides.md

 hints about subcommands.
 We will look at some of the commonly used subcommands.

-This might look confusing at first.
-It was confusing to me at first when I was trying to figure out containers!

-Together let us try to demystify this.
+This might look confusing at first, but things will become more clear as you get some practice with docker.

+- `docker build` is used to build images, using the steps specified in a Dokerfile.
+- `docker run` is used to run a containerized program.
+- `docker exec` is used to execute a command in a running container.
+- `docker images` will list the images present in your local setup.
+- `docker ps` will list the running containers.

 :::